Our identity can be one of our most valuable assets, yet it is something that many people can take for granted.

 National Identity Security Strategy

-The National Document Verification Service is part of the Australian Government’s commitment to protecting the identity of Australians.
-The service is a secure, electronic, on-line system that can be used to check, in real time, whether a document is accurate and up-to-date.
+The National Document Verification Service is a key element of the National Identity Security Strategy.
+The service is a secure, electronic, online system that can be used by government agencies and private sector businesses to check, in real time, whether an identity document is accurate and up to date.

 The Australian Government is working to improve biometric interoperability across government agencies.
 The government guides and controls how agencies use biometric information, such as fingerprints and facial scans.
-This can help national security and law enforcement agencies fight crime and protect the privacy of Australians.
+This can help national security and law enforcement agencies fight crime, while maintaining strong safeguards to protect the privacy of Australians.